Want the power and scale of AWS or Google Cloud, but without the technical challenges? Enter Cloudways.

 If you're just getting up to speed on blogging and CMS platforms, Cloudways probably doesn't provide a great starting point.
 While the company wants beginners and novices to bring their business around, at the end of the day, they're more focused on power users and established sites.

 When you need to get a top-tier solution without having to pay crazy prices, Cloudways is a superb way to go.
-They also offer nearly endless scalability, allowing you to accommodate growth in just about the click of a button.
+They also offer nearly endless scalability, allowing you to accommodate growth with just about the click of a button.
 Similarly, it's hard to match their stability without digging into using something like directly setting up a site on AWS yourself.
 If you are deep into WordPress site-building and need loads of power ready to go with a minimal configuration effort, Cloudways is hard to beat.

 If you're curious about Cloudways but don't want to hand over your credit card until you commit, that's easy to deal with.
 The company provides a three-day free trial period that allows you to get familiar with their offerings without committing to a payment plan.
 There is also a free trial offer of 30 days for pro features.